Geometric Deep Learning for Structure-Based Drug Design: A Survey: Introduction

 \section{Introduction}

-Structure-based drug design (SBDD) \cite{schneuing2022structure, luo20213d, isert2023structure} is becoming an essential tool to design and optimize drug candidates by effectively leveraging the three-dimensional geometric information of target proteins.
-Traditionally, the 3D structures of the target protein are obtained with techniques like X-ray crystallography \cite{drenth2007principles}, nuclear magnetic resonance (NMR) spectroscopy \cite{mitchell2008nuclear}, or cryo-electron microscopy (cryo-EM) \cite{danev2019cryo}.
-Recently, the progress on high-accurate protein structure prediction such as AlphaFold \cite{jumper2021highly} further boosts the availability of structural data and lays the foundation for its broad applications.
-SBDD is widely used by pharmaceutical companies and scientists.
-A number of marketed drugs have been successfully identified with SBDD, such as HIV-1 protease inhibitors \cite{wlodawer1998inhibitors}, the thymidylate synthase inhibitor raltitrexed \cite{anderson2003process}, and the antibiotic norfloxacin \cite{rutenber1996binding}.
-However, traditional structure-based drug design methods that rely on physical modeling, hand-crafted scoring functions, and enumeration are still time-consuming and laborious.
-To address these issues, geometric deep learning \cite{atz2021geometric} has been recently proposed to speed up and improve the structure-based drug design process.
+Structure-based drug design (SBDD) \cite{schneuing2022structure, luo20213d, isert2023structure} aims at designing small molecules that bind to target proteins to inhibit certain protein functions.
+SBDD leverages the three-dimensional geometric information of target proteins to design and optimize small-molecule drug candidates.

+Traditionally, 3D structures of the target protein are obtained in vitro with techniques like X-ray crystallography \cite{drenth2007principles}, nuclear magnetic resonance (NMR) spectroscopy \cite{mitchell2008nuclear}, or cryo-electron microscopy (cryo-EM) \cite{danev2019cryo}.
+Recently, the progress on high-accurate protein structure prediction such as AlphaFold \cite{jumper2021highly} and ESMFold \cite{lin2023evolutionary} allows efficient generation of target protein structures in silico, which further boosts the availability of structural data and lays the foundation for SBDD's broad applications.